 However, Tesco was not the only institution to be caught in a cyber fix; organisations like Dixons Carphone, Facebook, British Airways and Superdrug have all also fallen victim to data hacks.
 In fact, in the last year, 231,028 security breaches on British businesses were recorded, resulting in compromised finances and security of private information of thousands of individuals across the UK.

 Ultimately, all this has shown is that there is a serious demand for the cybersecurity industry, which makes it hot opportunity for interested entrepreneurs.

-According to Ciaran Martin, the chief executive of the UK’s National Cyber Security Centre, the cybersecurity threat is a viable one, especially from politically opposing nations, not to mention other independent international cyber criminals.
+So where is this threat coming from?According to Ciaran Martin, the chief executive of the UK’s National Cyber Security Centre, the cybersecurity threat is a viable one, especially from politically opposing nations, not to mention other independent international cyber criminals.

-It’s not to say that no progress has been made.
+The solution?It’s not to say that no progress has been made.
 Indeed, public awareness of the digital scandals has boosted business spending on cybersecurity technologies, and companies are progressively readjusting their priorities when considering cyber attacks.
 Evidently, cybersecurity has shown its worth as a profitable business venture.

 A family run business in its third generation, supplying office furniture nationwide either directly or through white label websites on behalf of other retailers.
 Having built up an excellent reputation for the product range and service provided, the...

 Indicative offers are required by noon of Tuesday 22 September 2020, with a sale concluded by no later than the close of business on Friday 25 September 2020 and therefore only parties that are able to work within this time frame should respond.

 Presenting to the market a well established 2 surgery practice due to the vendors plans to reduce responsibilities.
 Income is derived from fee per item patients and a large capitation scheme which equates to 32% of the practice income.